ross102/flightSurety/README.md

 # FlightSurety

-FlightSurety is a sample application project.
+FlightSurety is a sample DAPP project.

+Here is a link to the hosted version <a href="https://flight-insurance.on.fleek.co/">flight-surety</a>

 ## Install